Updated July 2, 2021.

 Uses for these towels include drying yourself at the beach, pool, or gym; covering that rental car seat after a fun and filthy hike; a bath towel at that rental property that doesn’t include linens!
 Click the photo for yours.

-Snorkel and Mask:
+Snorkel and Mask

 Renting is fine… but whose nose and mouth has been there before yours?
 Click the photo for yours.

-Recommended by a travel vaccination nurse!
+This Ultrathon brand was recommended by a travel vaccination nurse!
 Click the photo for yours.

 This is my preferred brand because it’s not sticky or greasy, and it doesn’t break out my skin!
 Click the photo for yours.

 Remember!
 Sunscreen goes on 15 minutes before bug repellent, and every time you reapply one, reapply the other in that order.